darkyghost/mhddos/README.md

       -t, --threads 2000     Total number of threads to run (default is CPU * 1000) -p, --period 900       How often to update the proxies (default is 900) --table                Print log as table
+      --debug                Print log as text
       --vpn                  Disable proxies to use VPN
-      --rpc 2000             How many requests to send on a single proxy connection (default is 2000) --http-methods GET     List of HTTP(s) attack methods to use.
+      --rpc 2000             How many requests to send on a single proxy connection (default is 2000) --proxy-timeout 5      How many seconds to wait for the proxy to make a connection (default is 5) --http-methods GET     List of HTTP(s) attack methods to use.
                              (default is GET, POST, STRESS, BOT, PPS) Refer to MHDDoS docs for available options